octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 However, the third step raises a problem: how should the winner be picked ?
 1. the administrator chooses the winner when calling this entrypoint: participants are likely not to buy a ticket since the administrator can choose himself as a winner
-2. the winner is randomly choosen when calling this entrypoint
+2. the winner is randomly chosen when calling this entrypoint
 3. the winner is chosen at the beginning by the administrator, but this piece of information is only revealed at the end of the raffle.

 ## LIGO prerequisites: Transactions